 Once again, choice of jurisdiction is a factor that determines whether a VPN service provider can safely ignore requests for information about users who use peer-to-peer file sharing networks or applications such as BitTorrent.

-If you are concerned that your ISP frowns upon torrent activity (Read more: Are torrents illegal in Canada?), be sure to activate the Whitelister feature to hide your VPN footprint.
+If you’re concerned that your ISP frowns upon torrent activity (which is, although illegal, quite common in Canada), be sure to activate the Whitelister feature to hide your VPN footprint.

 Surfshark boasts over 800 serves that are optimized for P2P file sharing and torrents across 50 different countries spread across 6 different continents.
 You can enjoy downloading and sharing files while being protected by their private DNS service and leak protection technology built in.

 Essentially, there are no laws demanding customer activity.
 Even with there one, safeguards are built into their technology.
-You are safe to browse any torrent site and download any file you need to.
+You are safe to browse some of the best torrent sites in Canada and download any file you need to.